HerculesNode/Shardeum-BetaNet/README.md

 Aşağıdaki sorulara cevap verin

+* By running this installer, you agree to allow the Shardeum team to collect this data. (y/n)?: y

 * Do you want to run the web based Dashboard? (y/n): (y yazın)

 * Set the password to access the Dashboard ( ŞİFRE GİRİN ) Bu Explorer üzerinden panele bağlanma şifreniz olacak unutmayın.

 * Enter the port (1025-65536) to access the web based Dashboard (default 8080):  ( Direk Enter tuşuna basın yada başka port yazın Tavsiye 8080 kullanmanız )

+* This allows p2p communication between nodes.
+Enter the first port (1025-65536) for p2p communication (default 9001): Enter basın

+* Enter the second port (1025-65536) for p2p communication (default 10001): Enter

 * What base directory should the node use (defaults to ~/.shardeum): bir şey yazmayın enter basıp geçin

-* Select a network to connect to:  bu soru çıkarsa, genelde çıkmıyor 2 yazıp enter

 #### Gerekli kurulumlar başlayacak ve sonunda aşağıdaki resimdeki gibi bir çıktı görürseniz kurulum bitti demektir.